cassieesvelt/architecture-center/docs/reference-architectures/ai/training-deep-learning-content.md

 > REQUIREMENTS:
 >   For a Reference Architecture, you must include all of these H3 sub-sections/WAF pillars: Reliability, Security, Cost optimization, Operational excellence, and Performance efficiency.

+- Should deepspeed + ORT go in cost optimization or performance efficiency?

 ### Reliability

 > REQUIRED STATEMENT: Include the following statement to introduce the section: